 A thorough eye (ophthalmological) examination is necessary in infants suspected of Warburg Micro syndrome.
 Such an exam can reveal characteristic changes in the eyes.
 Specialized imaging techniques can also be performed and may include magnetic resonance imaging (MRI).
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues including the brain and can reveal characteristic changes such as cortical malformations, polymicrogyria and hypoplasia of the corpus callosum.

-In some people, molecular genetic testing can confirm a diagnosis of Warburg Micro syndrome.
+Molecular genetic testing via whole exome sequencing or whole genome sequencing can confirm a diagnosis of Warburg Micro syndrome.
 Molecular genetic testing can detect alterations in the specific genes known to cause the disorder, but is available only as a diagnostic service at specialized laboratories.
+Molecular diagnosis permits adequate genetic counseling and appropriate management for predicted complications such as adequate sex steroid supplementation therapy for hypogonadism, in addition to standard supportive therapies for developmental delay and visual dysfunction, therefore molecular studies are recommended for this rare condition.

 The treatment of Warburg Micro syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, pediatric neurologists, eye specialists (ophthalmologists), clinical geneticists, speech pathologists, physical therapists, psychologists, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
-Genetic counseling may be of benefit for affected individuals and their families.
+Genetic counseling is recommended for affected individuals and their families.

 Treatment options that may be used to treat individuals with Warburg Micro syndrome can be complex and varied.
 The specific treatment plan will need to be highly individualized.
 Decisions concerning the use of specific treatments should be made by physicians and other members of the health care team in careful consultation with an affected child’s parents or with an adult patient based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.